yoland68/rfcs/README.md

 An RFC goes through the following stages:

-- **Pending:** when the RFC is submitted as a discussion thread.
-We use discussions instead of Pull Requests as the former provides better discussion threading.
+- **Pending:** when the RFC is submitted as a PR (with associated discussion thread).
+We use Discussions instead of Pull Request comments as the former provides better discussion threading.
 - **Active:** when an RFC is acknowledged and undergoing implementation.
 The feature may be shipped as experimental during this phase.
 - **Landed:** when an RFC's proposed changes are shipped as stable in a release.
 - **Rejected:** when an RFC is officially rejected or dropped.